wolfgangasdf/iqp-book/3d-schroedinger.md

 `[slide]`

 Many quantum systems, like the hydrogen atom, have a potential which only depends on the radial coordinate, $V(r)$, so-called central potentials.
-To gain insight and solve the Schrödinger equation for this case, it is useful to express the Hamiltonian in spherical coordinates, where we can use this identity for the square of the nabla operator:
+To gain insight and solve the Schrödinger equation for this case, it is useful to express the Hamiltonian in spherical coordinates - since this coordinate system better represents the radial symmetry of our potential.
+The spherical coordinates are the radius $r$, the polar angle $\theta$ and the azimuthal angle $\phi$.
+We first look up the square of the nabla operator in spherical coordinates:

 $$
 \nabla^2=\frac{1}{r^2} \frac{\partial}{\partial^2}\left(r^2 \frac{\partial}{\partial r}\right)+\frac{1}{r^2 \sin \theta} \frac{\partial}{\partial \theta}\left(\sin \theta \frac{\partial}{\partial \theta}\right)+\frac{1}{r^2 \sin ^2 \theta}\left(\frac{\partial^2}{\partial \phi^2}\right)
 $$(3d-s-5)

 It is actually quite easy to convince yourself that this is how it needs to be - for instance if the operator is applied to a function that is varying only as a function of the azimuthal angle $\phi$.
-The same change as a function of cartesian distance appears to be much faster in spherical coordinates if the object is further away, and since the Laplacian should give us kinetic energy which doesn't depend on coordinate system choices, we need to divide by $r^2$ in the last term.
+The same change appears to be faster if the object is further away, and since the Laplacian should give us kinetic energy which does not depend on the chosen coordinate system, we need to divide by $r^2$ in the last term.

-The time independent Schrödinger equation then becomes
+The time-independent Schrödinger equation then becomes

 $$
 -\frac{\hbar}{2 m}\left(\frac{1}{r^2} \frac{\partial}{\partial^2}\left(r^2 \frac{\partial}{\partial r}\right)+\frac{1}{r^2 \sin \theta} \frac{\partial}{\partial \theta}\left(\sin \theta \frac{\partial}{\partial \theta}\right)+\frac{1}{r^2 \sin ^2 \theta}\left(\frac{\partial^2}{\partial \phi^2}\right)\right) \psi+V \psi=0